ZachSwindle/Senseye-Challenge/readme.txt

     2. Deal with NAs, outliers, missing data, in any way you see fit (Removing data is fine)
     3. Explore the data and provide a very brief overview (have some analysis comparing the different participants)
     4. Export a single csv with any new coulmns you've added into the processed_data folder
+    5. Along the way, track your progress with git commits!
+    6. When you are finished, zip it up and beam it back to us!